kodadot/nft-gallery/content/blog/first-time.md

 pnpm
 ```

-Copy and paste these commands to your terminal:
+Copy and paste these commands to your terminal: (It will clone your project and install all dependencies.)

 ```bash
 git clone https://github.com/kodadot/nft-gallery.git nft-gallery